rish-16/tp/docs/DeveloperGuide.md

 ![SaveAppointmentSequenceDiagram](images/SaveAppointmentSequenceDiagram1.png)

-The diagram below is a more in-depth look at how `JSONAdaptedAppointment` is instantiated.
+The diagram below is a more in-dcannnepth look at how `JSONAdaptedAppointment` is instantiated.

 ![SaveAppointmentSequenceDiagram](images/SaveAppointmentSequenceDiagram2.png)